maxi-blocks/maxi-blocks/README.md

 **Loop builder:** Create dynamic page layout templates with advanced controls.
 **Nested slider:** Display any Maxi foundation block in a slider format with player controls & custom icons.
 **Menu builder:** A custom navigation block for responsive menus.
 **Context loop with repeater fields:** Speed up your page building process with this powerful feature, similar to Gutenberg\'s \"query loop block\" but integrated with Maxi\'s blocks, container, row, column, and group.
 It works with the responsive grid and dynamic content.
+**Dynamic content:** Soon to implement support for services like **ACF**, **Meta Box**, **JetEngine** & **Toolset**.
+Your ideas here... let us know what you need.
+**Roadmap:** Check out our roadmap for more info. [roadmap](https://maxiblocks.com/go/roadmap)

 📚 ### Documentation & Support
 Our resources will help you get started and master Maxi Blocks in no time:
 **Detailed documentation:** Step-by-step guides, troubleshooting tips, and in-depth explanations for every feature.
 **Video tutorials:** A library of video tutorials, covering everything from installation to advanced techniques.
 **Dedicated support:** A support team available to address any questions or concerns you might have.
+Please use the support forums, or visit our [help desk](https://maxiblocks.com/go/help-desk).

 🌐 ### Community & Contributions
 Maxi Blocks is more than a plugin—it\'s a community of passionate designers, developers, and users.
 We welcome your contributions and feedback to make Maxi Blocks even better:
-**Join the Maxi Blocks community:** Participate in forums, share your experiences, and connect with other users.
+**Join the Maxi Blocks community:** Participate in forums, share your experiences, and connect with other users. [twitter](https://twitter.com/maxiblocks) | [discord community](https://maxiblocks.com/go/maxi-discord)
 **Contribute to Maxi Blocks:** Submit your suggestions, or contribute code to our open-source project.
+GitHub repo https://maxiblocks.com/go/github-maxi-blocks
 **Share your work:** Show off your amazing creations with Maxi Blocks and inspire others with your designs.
+Use the hashtag #maxiblocks, #madewithmaxi

 📥 ### Get Started with Maxi Blocks
 Ready to take your website design to the next level?
 Download Maxi Blocks today and experience the power of this versatile page builder.
 Begin your journey to fun web design today.

 “Join us in our mission to provide a user-friendly solution for website creation.
 With Maxi Blocks, you\'ll have a faster, easier, and more enjoyable website design experience.
 We\'re excited to see the websites you create with Maxi Blocks!”

 Take care,
-Kyra Pieterse,
+Kyra,
 Design Lead & Co-founder of Maxi Blocks

 == Installation ==

 Install the Maxi Blocks from the WordPress plugin directory, or by uploading the files to your hosting account via ftp to the wp-content/plugins folder.

 -   Activate the plugin from the ‘Plugins’ menu in WordPress.